Berlusconi's last throw of the dice in Italy election

 Berlusconi had for years seemed virtually immune to controversies that would have destroyed a politician in many parts of the world.
 He has survived up to 30 prosecutions for fraud and corruption and is currently on trial for having sex with an underage prostitute during lurid "bunga bunga" parties.

-His wife Veronica left him 2009, accusing him of consorting with underage women, and was awarded a settlement of 100,000 euros ($132,200) a day.
+His wife Veronica left him 2009, accusing him of consorting with underage women, and was awarded a settlement of 100,000 euros (86,643 pounds) a day.
 But he even made campaign jokes about that.

 The perma-tanned media tycoon has been mocked outside Italy for his facelifts, hair transplant and obvious make-up but has shown an enduring ability over the last month to appeal to a large body of conservative voters, especially middle-aged women.